All Episodes

 Yes, bud.

-I explained to her that I had four samples from a landing area
+I explained to her that I had four samples from a landing area in connection of a UFO landing connection with an abduction.

 The soil had been baked to a rock-like intensity.

-I have the regular control soil from outside.
+Hardness, I have the regular control soil from outside.

 I volunteered the soil to be studied by their people.

-Wait a minute, they say it's fungus here.
+They say it's fungus here.

-They said it's fungus without ever having looked at anything.
+Yeah, they said it's fungus without ever having looked at anything.

-For the reason that UFOs don't exist, therefore they can't land, and therefore they can't do anything to the ground, and therefore any memory of such a landing or an experience has to be false, because they in their Infinite wisdom and an intense belief system know that such things can't happen.
+In other words, it is fungus in the same way that an abruption recollection is a false memory for the reason that UFOs don't exist, therefore they can't land, and therefore they can't do anything to the ground, and therefore any memory of such a landing or an experience has to be false.

-They simply proclaimed them no evidence.
+They simply proclaimed them, no evidence.

 Well, they proclaimed them to be nothing more than the everyday bumps and bruises one might expect to get.

-Well, I had a woman who was a writer for a rather cheap little magazine, but a debunker,
+Well, I had a woman who was a writer for a rather cheap little magazine, but a debunker, looked at one of these slides that I had, and it has 55, I believe, perfect circles arranged in a grid-like pattern with a large curving, perfectly symmetrical curve around each side enclosing it.

 But the point is, they declined to look at anything, to bring anybody around to study the scars, to look at any of the medical records.

-We do not have an object that all science would look at and say, this could not have originated on Earth.
+We do not have an object that all of science would look at and say, this could not have originated on Earth.

 In other words, we do not have a piece of the UFO.